openhab/openhab-docs/tutorials/beginner/configuration.md

 We change the (automatically added during the discovery) name of the thing on the next page to "John's Mobile" and click on the "ADD AS THING" button.
 ::: tip Note
 If your network devices use a DHCP server to obtain ther IP addresses automatically, please make sure to define a DHCP reservation for a device which you want to use in openHAB.
-Otherwise it's IP address may change in the future and your thing definiton won't work any more.
+Otherwise its IP address may change in the future and your thing definition won't work any more.

 *Information about how to define a DHCP reservation can be normally be found in the manual of your network router.*
 :::